 Represent the interests of all communities throughout the watershed fairly and effectively.

 Use place-based approaches, where appropriate, to target specific geographic areas and produce recognizable benefits to local communities while contributing to larger ecosystem goals.

+Recognize that productive working lands are a preferred land use for the Chesapeake Bay.

+Recognize the link between agriculture and aquaculture and how the economic viability of both hinge on healthy, productive, profitable soil and livestock systems.

 Acknowledge, support and embrace local governments and other local entities in watershed restoration, conservation and protection activities.